It’s a time of urgent environmental crisis – and that can feel hopeless at times. But we are all more powerful than we

 Did you know that if you’ve brought something from us, you’ve already taken some positive action?

 From our conception, we’ve donated funds and time to environmental causes, NS as of 16 September 2019, we’re now donating a proportion of income from each sale (right now, that’s 10% of the purchase price of everything we sell).

 Every month, we make a decision about which cause to donate to…

 From 16 September 2019, 10% of the purchase price is being donated to Surfers Against Sewage, a national charity based in Cornwall, who inspire, unite and empower communities to protect oceans, beaches, waves and wildlife.

-We’re donating via Work for Good – so you can find us over there too.
-In 2019, we made it into their top 30% of regular business donators.
+And we’re also donating via Work for Good – which means that you can find us over there too.
+In 2019, we made it into Work for Good’s top 30% of regular business donators.

 We’re working towards a position where we can ultimately donate 50% of net profits to environmental causes.
 Thank you so much for joining us here, and being part of that vision.

-We can all feel powerless sometimes in the face of the climate crisis, as we watch news story after news story that show us how the natural world is being damaged and destroyed day by day.
+We can all feel powerless sometimes in the face of the climate crisis, watching news story after news story that show us how the natural world is being damaged and destroyed day by day.
 But it is not hopeless, all is not yet lost – we can still make a difference.

 Here are some other ways to stay connected to hope: